The Wishing-Chair (series)

-The first book, Adventures of the Wishing-Chair, has the distinction of being Enid Blyton's first full-length novel — although it is episodic in nature.
+The first book, Adventures of the Wishing-Chair, is Enid Blyton's first full-length novel — although it is episodic in nature.
 A TV series was made in 1998 as part of Enid Blytons Enchanted Lands.

 Adventures of the Wishing-Chair

 Mollie and Peter, searching for a birthday present for their mother, find a mysterious antiques shop which appears to be run by fairy folk.
 There, they find a magic Wishing-Chair with the power to grow wings and fly.
 After the chair rescues them from the shop, and gets them home, they decide to keep the chair in their playroom.
-On their first adventure, they rescue a pixie called Chinky (renamed to Binky in revised editions) from a giant.
-The pixie comes to live in their playroom, and the remainder of the book concerns the adventures of the children, as the chair takes them, and Chinky (later named Binky) to various magical places.
+On their first adventure, they rescue a pixie called Chinky (renamed to Binky in revised editions and Jigs in the TV series) from a giant.
+The pixie comes to live in their playroom, and the remainder of the book concerns the adventures of the children, as the chair takes them, and Chinky to various magical places.